 Medical schools have varying and specific admissions requirements:

-- U.S. Medical School Admissions Requirements (prepared by Harvard OCS based on the specific admissions sites for each school).
+- U.S. Medical School Admissions Requirements (prepared by our office based on the specific admissions sites for each school).

 Medical schools also have varying policies for matriculation based on factors including state of residency and date of your MCAT and specific policies on financial aid.
 Note: Current applicants should refer to this spreadsheet when determining school list.

-- U.S. Medical School Admissions Information – Financial Aid Policies, MCAT policies, and information about in-state, out-of-state, and international applicants (prepared by Harvard OCS based on information available in the Medical School Admissions Requirements (MSAR)).
+- U.S. Medical School Admissions Information – Financial Aid Policies, MCAT policies, and information about in-state, out-of-state, and international applicants (prepared by our office based on information available in the Medical School Admissions Requirements (MSAR)).

-See the OCS Premedical Information for Harvard Students: Timelines, Courses, & Resources (2022-2023) (pdf): This guide provides an overview of the academic requirements and application timelines for admission to U.S. medical schools.
+See our Premedical Information for Harvard Students: Timelines, Courses, & Resources (2022-2023) (pdf): This guide provides an overview of the academic requirements and application timelines for admission to U.S. medical schools.

 Learn more about: